Joe-Bresee/Config-Synchronizer-Operator/outline.md

 📘 README — Config Synchronizer Operator
 Overview

-Config Synchronizer Operator is a Kubernetes Operator that automatically synchronizes configuration data from one or more sources (e.g., Git, ConfigMaps, Secrets) into target Kubernetes resources across namespaces or clusters.
+Config Synchronizer Operator is a Kubernetes Operator that automatically synchronizes configuration data from a Git repository into target Kubernetes resources across namespaces or clusters.
 Its purpose is to provide lightweight, domain-specific configuration management without requiring a full GitOps stack.

-This operator watches ConfigSync custom resources (CRs), pulls configuration from a defined source, transforms it if needed, and applies it to target ConfigMaps or Secrets.
+This operator watches ConfigSync custom resources (CRs), pulls configuration from a Git repository, transforms it if needed, and applies it to target Kubernetes resources.

 ✨ Features

-Sync from multiple sources

-Git repositories (path + revision)
+Sync from Git repositories (path + revision)

-Existing in-cluster ConfigMaps or Secrets

-(optional future) HTTP/S3 sources

 Sync to multiple targets